 8000 S. Federal Way, P.O.
-Box 6, Boise, ID 83707-0006, Tel: 208-368-3900 E-mail: prodmktg@micron.com, Internet: http://www.micron.com, Customer Comment Line: 800-932-4992 Micron, the M logo, and the Micron logo are trademarks and/or service marks of Micron Technology, Inc. All other trademarks are the property of their respective owners.
+Box 6, Boise, ID 83707-0006, Tel: 208-368-3900 prodmktg@micron.com www.micron.com Customer Comment Line: 800-932-4992 Micron, the M logo, and the Micron logo are trademarks of Micron Technology, Inc. All other trademarks are the property of their respective owners.
+This data sheet contains minimum and maximum limits specified over the complete power supply and temperature range for production devices.
+Although considered final, these specifications are subject to change, as further product development and data characterization sometimes occur.